2016 NCAA Division I softball tournament: Game 2

+Game 3

 Record by conference

 The columns RF, SR, WS, NS, CS, and NC respectively stand for the Regional Finals, Super Regionals, College World Series Teams, National Semi-Finals, Championship Series, and National Champion.

 Media coverage

 Radio

 Westwood One provided nationwide radio coverage of the championship series.
 It was streamed online at westwoodsports.com and through TuneIn.
 Kevin Kugler and Leah Amico provided the call for Westwood One.